Twitch0125/Twitch0125.github.io/content/blog/i-made-the-same-app-in-deno-and-node.md

 The Node version of the app is using [Nuxt](https://nuxt.com), so it is also server-side rendered but fully hyrdates the ui with Vue.
 I couldn't get this to work quite right, for some reason the file extraction logic wouldn't work in the production build, while in the dev build the images weren't being sent correctly.
 [Github](https://github.com/Twitch0125/naba-upload-nuxt)

+I think I'll do *another* version with either [Fastify](https://fastify.io) or [Adonisjs](https://adonisjs.com) with some templating engine and alpine-js.
+I could also try [Astro](https://astro.build), but I have a feeling all these frameworks that require "adapters" aren't gonna be worth the hassle...
 ## JSX as a templating language

 I'm not a big fan of JSX, but Deno made it painless to use.
 Part of that is because of Fresh and it already handles some setup and configuration headaches.
 I actually started to enjoy using it though!